 The oil film is a natural phenomenon found in steady water.
-It comes from various sources such as Human Hand, fish food, aquarium plants, fish poop, filter and pumps, dead fish, fish tank location are some of the reasons why your fish tank producing oily film aquarium water.
+It comes from various sources such as Human hands, fish food, aquarium plants, fish poop, filter and pumps, dead fish, and fish tank location are some of the reasons why your fish tank produces oily film aquarium water.

 What causes oily film in the aquarium? oily film on top